“Maybe you have to be a little crazy to do it”: Helene Hoffman on spending 14 months in Antarctica

-The Wolfson Research event is an interdisciplinary conference, where students of Wolfson College present their research.
+The Wolfson Research Event (WRE) is an interdisciplinary conference, where students of Wolfson College present their research.
+You can access the 2021 programme booklet here.

 Any questions on submissions should be directed to the organisers' committee.